pavel-krush/gopv/README.md

 ```

 # Stopping
-Progress tracker can be stopped by cancelling the context which was passed to `Start()`
+Progress tracker can be stopped by cancelling the context which was passed to `StartCtx()` or by closing(orwriting to) the channel passed to `StartChan`.

 # Customizing
 By default, gopv generates reports in the following format: